BETASOM: Establishment

-The base could house up to thirty submarines, and it had dry docks and two basins connected by locks.
+The base could house up to thirty submarines, it had dry docks and two basins connected by locks.
 Shore barracks accommodated a security guard of 250 men of the San Marco Regiment.
 A second base was established at La Pallice in La Rochelle, France.
 This second base allowed submerged training which was not possible at Bordeaux.

 Operational detail

 From June 1940, three Italian submarines patrolled off the Canary Islands and Madeira, followed by three more off the Azores.
 When these patrols were completed, the six boats returned to their new base at Bordeaux.
 Their initial patrol area was the Northwestern Approaches.
 Dönitz was pragmatic about the Italians, seeing them as inexperienced, but useful for reconnaissance and likely to gain expertise.